blakeblackshear/frigate-hass-addons/frigate/DOCS.md

-You must create a config file as `frigate.yml` in the root of your HomeAssistant configuration directory.
+You must create a config file as `frigate.yml` in the root of your Home Assistant configuration directory.

 Frigate brings realtime object detection to any camera video feed supported by ffmpeg.
 More detailed docs are maintained [here](https://github.com/blakeblackshear/frigate).